The Coalition (company): History

 In March 2020, Fergusson left his position to join Blizzard Entertainment, and director of operations Mike Crump assumed the role.
 The studio collaborated with Splash Damage to develop the turn-based tactics Gears Tactics, which was released in April and met with positive critical reception.
 Later that year, in December, The Coalition released Gears 5: Hivebusters, a downloadable expansion pack which also received positive reviews.

 In May 2021, the studio announced its transition to the Unreal Engine 5 game engine for future projects.
 The Coalition supported 343 Industries in the development of Halo Infinite and contributed to the Xbox Series X/S optimization of a tech demo The Matrix Awakens, both released in December.
 In 2023, Microsoft conducted widespread layoffs that resulted in a reduction of staff at the studio.
-Gears of War: Reloaded, a remastered version of the original game, is scheduled to release in August 2025 and is being co-developed by The Coalition, Sumo Digital, and Disbelief.
+Gears of War: Reloaded, a remastered version of the original game, was released in August 2025 and co-developed by The Coalition, Sumo Digital, and Disbelief.
 The studio is also collaborating with People Can Fly on Gears of War: E-Day, a prequel set to launch in 2026, coinciding with the series' 20th anniversary.